WHEN GIVING IS NOT ENOUGH

 If you are giving without any feeling of pain, then think about it.

 That is why you feel pain every time you give because what you are offering means a lot to you.
 It’s enough to augment your other needs, but you need to give it anyway because it is a sacrifice.

 And sacrifice is not only about money.
-Maybe you are a mother waking up so early to prepare food for your children are an act of sacrifice.
+Maybe you are a mother waking up so early to prepare food for your children is an act of sacrifice.
 It’s giving your time.

-Maybe you’re a priest, a minister, a religious, a public servant.
-You are truly giving your time, talents and even your treasures to help is a pure giving without expectations of any material returns, or people appreciation.
+Maybe you’re a priest, a minister, a religious, or a public servant.
+You are truly giving your time, talents and even your treasures to help is a pure giving without expectations of any material returns, or people’s appreciation.

 But when you give, you don’t give to people.
 Your giving is being seen and counted by God.
 He will be the one giving you the reward.

 GIVING TO GOD AS AN ACT OF WORSHIP

 Many of us thought that to worship is just to sing and exalt God during a worship service.

 But worship means to honor God and acknowledge His worth, His value to us.